How to get help

 How does it work?

-Pet Refuge provides temporary accommodation for pets affected by domestic violence, while their owners secure their own safety.
+Pet Refuge is a national charity that provides temporary accommodation for pets affected by domestic violence, while their owners secure their own safety.

 We aim to make it easier to leave abuse sooner, by caring for family pets in our Auckland based shelter until they can be reunited with their loved ones.